SCragg/MSc-Project/README.md

 # MSc-Project
 MSc project files.

-Aim to create an OpenGL program to simulate thermals images of terrain of space objects, hopefully to move on to spacecraft in the future.
+Creating an openGL program to render lunar terrain as a thermal image